purseclab/TII_GPS_spoofing_detection/README.md

 ### Step 7.
 Detect a GPS spoofing attack by using time jump
 If we detect a huge time jump between (1) the last measured time and (2) the current measured time, this is an obvious symptom of the GPS spoofing.
 To implement this detection method, you need to set a threshold to detect the time jump (<a href="https://github.com/KimHyungSub/px4_gps/blob/d27d7335c56b1b144deeeb7e596b808a77e97df5/src/modules/sensors/vehicle_gps_position/params.c#L147" target="_blank">GPS_TIME_THR</a>).
-The default parameter value is 10,000 ms (i.e., 10 seconds).
+The default parameter value is 60,000 ms (i.e., 60 seconds).
+I decided this default value based on experiment.
 Yet, you can freely change the parameter value.<br>

 The below code snippet detects the time jump based on GPS_TIME_THR parameter.
 If it detects a time jump, it triggers the failsafe behavior explained above.